science-en-poche/yelandur/API.md

 }
 ```

 A `401` is returned if no authentication is provided.

-If the device is not registered, a `404` is returned (yes, that distinction
+If the device is not
+registered, a `404` is returned (yes, that distinction lets attackers learn
-lets attackers learn which `id`s are registered and which aren't, but avoiding
+which `id`s are registered and which aren't, but avoiding that leads to awful
-that leads to awful twists in the API with `PUT` and `POST` methods ; and it's
+twists in the API with `PUT` and `POST` methods ; and it's not really
-not really sensitive information).
+sensitive information).

-##### `PUT`

-Not implemented yet.
-Will be used to add a profile associated to the device.

 ##### `DELETE`